This is achieved by:

 - Maintaining a caring, safe and responsible school environment

 This educational project was originally adopted by the McCaig Orientation Committee in 1990.

 It was revised and affirmed by the McCaig Governing Board in June 2004

 McCaig Elementary offers a strong English academic program in accordance with the Quebec Education Program.

 All students succeed in an integrated class setting.

 Thirty percent (30%) of the curriculum is taught in French - French Language Instruction, Social Studies and Art.

-The Nelson Math program and teacher-prepared resources support the competencies of the mathematics curriculum.
+The Digit, Numbers and Decimal Program and teacher-prepared resources support the competencies of the mathematics curriculum.

-In addition, our music program is renowned to be an enriching component of each child's education.
+In addition, our drama program is an enriching component of each child's education.